 The accuracy of these barrels, when in good condition, is not in doubt.
 One recently shot comfortably in the high nineties on a current NSRA short range (1989) target

 The rifles are both very rare and eligible for the Post-Veteran Class in the HARC Postal Leagues.

-Jurek's workshop's address, at the time these rifles were produced, was
+Jurek's workshop's address, at the time these rifles were produced in the early 1960s, was